 In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments - Credit Losses (Topic 326), which introduces a new current expected credit loss (CECL) method for measuring credit losses on financial assets measured at amortized cost, replacing the previous incurred loss method that delays recognition until it is probable a loss has been incurred.
 The new guidance requires the immediate recognition of estimated credit losses that are expected to occur.
-The new guidance, including subsequent amendments, is effective for the Corporation as of August 1, 2023.
-The Corporation is continuing to evaluate the impact the guidance will have on the consolidated financial statements.
+The Corporation adopted the new guidance effective as of August 1, 2023.
+Adoption of the standard did not have a significant impact to the consolidated financial statements.